tuosuniversity/Vellum/Output/EN/You_Dont_Love_Drama_Drama_Loves_You/Chapter_3_Emotional_Dopamine.md

 ## Article 3: Your Journey into Multi-Dimensional Mindfulness

-### SEO-Optimized Title: Discover the Quantum Mindfulness Framework: A Holistic Path to Inner Transformation
+### Discover the Quantum Mindfulness Framework: A Holistic Path to Inner Transformation

 **Article Body:**